University of Notre Dame Australia: Clinical schools

-Whilst not formal campuses, the School of Medicine in Sydney operates eight clinical schools across New South Wales and Victoria.
+Whilst not formal campuses, the School of Medicine in Sydney operates seven clinical schools across New South Wales and Victoria.
 In New South Wales, clinical schools in Greater Sydney are located in Darlinghurst, Auburn and Hawkesbury (Note: These include the St Vincent's & Mater Clinical School at St Vincent's Hospital, Auburn Clinical School at Auburn Hospital and the Hawkesbury Clinical School at the Hawkesbury District Hospital.) and regional sites are located in Lithgow and Riverina.
 (Note: These include the Lithgow Clinical School at Lithgow Hospital, the Wagga Wagga Clinical School at Calvary Riverina Hospital and the Riverina Regional Training Hub.)

 In Victoria, clinical schools are located in Melbourne, where it also offers some postgraduate programs, and Ballarat.
 (Note: These include the Melbourne Clinical School at Werribee Mercy Hospital and the Ballarat Clinical School at St John of God Ballarat Hospital.)